tahsd/hsd21_project/README.md

 ## 6. (Optional) Modify the codes
 You will see three functions (LargeMV & LargeMM & ConvLowering) that have not been implemented in the fpga_api.cpp & fpga_api_cpu.cpp.
 You can fill in the codes for the functions, though, since you have already done it in the lab09.
-Modify fpga_api.cpp based on your previous works.
+Modify fpga_api.cpp & fpga_api_cpu.cpp based on your previous works.

 ## 7. Run it
 Run the validation code as below.